openvinotoolkit/training_extensions/pytorch_toolkit/formula_recognition/README.md

-# PyTorch realization of the Im2Markup
+# PyTorch realization of the Formula Recognition

-This repository is based on a [PyTorch realization](https://github.com/luopeixiang/im2latex/) of the code from the original [repository](https://github.com/harvardnlp/im2markup/).
+This code is based on a [PyTorch realization](https://github.com/luopeixiang/im2latex/) of the code from the original [repository](https://github.com/harvardnlp/im2markup/).
 Models code is designed to enable ONNX\* export and inference on CPU\GPU via OpenVINO™.

 ## Setup